3 reasons why people don’t take your advice

 It’s often easier to solve someone else’s problem than your own.
 So it only makes sense to share your opinion when you hear about someone’s problem, right?
 Unfortunately, this habit can actually be unhelpful and a waste of everyone’s time, says Michael Bungay Stanier, author of The Advice Trap.

-“We need to learn how to tame our advice monster,” says Stainer.
+“We need to learn how to tame our advice monster,” says Bungay Stanier.
 “Too often we think we can add value to a conversation and immediately jump in before we know what’s going on.
 Then we wonder why people don’t take our advice.”

-There are three main reasons, says Stainer.
+There are three main reasons, says Bungay Stanier.

 1. You’re solving the wrong challenge

-The first time somebody says, “Hey, this is my problem,” what they share is almost never the problem, says Stainer.
+The first time somebody says, “Hey, this is my problem,” what they share is almost never the problem, says Bungay Stanier.

-“When someone first shares a challenge, it’s usually not quite there yet,” says Stainer.
+“When someone first shares a challenge, it’s usually not quite there yet,” says Bungay Stanier.
 “The seduction for the advice-giver is thinking that the first challenge is the real challenge, and we take a first guess and stab at solving it.”

 If you spend more time being curious about what real challenge is, you’ll likely find that it shifts, getting deeper and more specific.
 For example, if someone tells you that they have a hard time meeting deadlines when they work from home, many of us would jump in and offer tips such as waking up earlier or setting aside more time for a project.

-“You might think the person is a prima donna,” says Stainer.
+“You might think the person is a prima donna,” says Bungay Stanier.
 “But when you dig deeper, you could find out that the real challenge is that she has two young kids who are fighting, and it’s a distraction when working remotely.
 Those are different challenges than time management, and that can shift the conversation away from simple productivity hacks.”

 2. Your solution is mediocre

 Another pitfall we have with an advice-giving habit is thinking that our ideas are better than they really are.
-“We all assert cognitive bias and think that our idea is the smart idea, the right idea, and the best idea because it lives in our head,” says Stainer.
+“We all assert cognitive bias and think that our idea is the smart idea, the right idea, and the best idea because it lives in our head,” says Bungay Stanier.
 “You have a vested interest in thinking that your ideas are great.
 You are wired to protect your ego.”

 Unfortunately, that nugget of gold and wisdom often isn’t good advice.